 Transitioning to winter brings some drastic changes.
 This chilly, and dry outdoor with warm and dry indoors makes it quite a challenging environment for the skin.
 You wouldn’t feel much difference if you have oily or normal skin, but that’s not the case with sensitive, mature, and combination skin types.

-The conditions in winter can make your skin feel tight, irritated, and dehydrated.
-As you lose humidity in the air, you better compensate yourself with the right moisturizer and skincare routine.
-Keep your skin hydrated and keep it from flaking.
+Winter conditions can make your skin feel tight, irritated, and dehydrated.
+As humidity decreases, you should compensate yourself with the right moisturizer and skincare routine to keep your skin hydrated and prevent flaking.

 Winter Skin Issues